 The American Black Chamber was established here in the summer of 1919, but just operated out of this location for about a year.

-The department store is still there, still operated by Lord and Taylor, but the brownstone is gone.
-It has been replaced by the modern building seen here.
-This view is toward the west along 38th Street to the intersection with 5th Avenue.
+The department store is still there and is still operated by Lord and Taylor, but the brownstone is gone.
+It has been replaced by the modern building seen in the second picture above.
+That view is toward the west along 38th Street to the intersection with 5th Avenue.